honeycombio/terraform-provider-honeycombio/docs/index.md

 ### v2 APIs

 v2 APIs require a Mangement Key.
+Their permissions can be managed in _Team settings_.
 Resources and data sources that call v2 APIs will be noted along with the scope required to use the resource or data source.

 The key pair can be set with the `api_key_id` and `api_key_secret` arguments, or via the `HONEYCOMB_KEY_ID` and `HONEYCOMB_KEY_SECRET` environment variables.